Cannibal Corpse has always been a controversial and polarizing band.

 To decay in flames"

-The Bleeding is, by far, the most interesting album Cannibal Corpse
+The Bleeding is, by far, the most interesting album Cannibal

-strict boundaries established by their earlier albums.
-Perhaps sentimentality plays a part here, but it would seem that the
+the strict boundaries established by their earlier albums.
+Perhaps sentimentality plays a part here, but it would seem that

-a decade since I have cared at all for this band, this album is still quite enjoyable.
+than a decade since I have cared at all for this band, this album is still quite enjoyable.
 I recommend this as a good starting

 point for anyone looking to check them out.
 It may also serve as a good stopping point, depending on your point of view.